ASFOpenSARlab/geos639-image/README.md

 docker run -it --init -p 8888:8888 geos639-container:latest
 ```

-Click the `127.0.0.1:8888` that appears, and you should be able to access the image.
+Click the `127.0.0.1:8888` link that appears, and you should be able to access the image.

 ## Building From Source

-After cloning the repository, building should be as simple as running `make` in your
+After cloning the repository, building and running the image should be as simple as
-terminal!
+running `make` in your terminal!